Summer Festivals in Fukushima 2019【Schedules and Details】Spectacular Annual Events of Japan

 Datena Taiko Matsuri [Taiko Drum Festival] (Date City)

-Live Performances
+Live Performances:

-Location: Hobara Sōgō Kōen [comprehensive park]
+Location: Hobara Sōgō Kōen [Comprehensive Park], Date City

 Datena Taiko Matsuri Executive Committee Office